 Language Proficiency Exam (TOEFL or IELTS)

-- International students transferring from unfinished degree programs of other universities in the United States should present TOEFL or IELTS scores.
+- International students transferring from unfinished degree programs of other universities in the United States should present a language test score.

 - If you have received (or will receive) an undergraduate degree from a college or university where English is the primary language of instruction, and if you have studied in residence at that institution for at least three years, you are exempt from the English Language Test requirement and are not required to submit a language test score.